Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 How Formo Works Differently

-Formo was built to solve the exact problem that Mixpanel creates for crypto teams: tracking user behaviour across both offchain and onchain touchpoints without custom engineering.
+Formo was designed to solve the exact problem that Mixpanel creates for crypto teams: tracking user behaviour across both offchain and onchain touchpoints without custom engineering and complex infrastructure.

-Formo is a Web3-native analytics platform that indexes blockchain data automatically.
-Connect your smart contracts and the platform tracks wallet connections, transactions, token transfers, DeFi positions, and NFT activity in real time across 40+ chains.
-This is not a third-party add-on; it is the core of how the platform works.
+Formo is a crypto-native analytics platform that indexes wallets and onchain data automatically.
+Connect your smart contracts and the platform tracks your key events, wallet connections, transactions, token transfers, DeFi positions, and wallet labels in real time across 40+ chains.
+This is not a third-party add-on; it is the core feature of the platform.

 • Track which marketing campaigns drove the most wallet connections and onchain transactions, not just website visits